-Do you want to see space settlement happen, but aren't sure how you can help?
-A powerful first step is contacting your Congressmen and local media by letter, email, or phone and expressing your support.
+Do you want space settlement to happen but aren't sure how you can help?
+A powerful first step is to contact your Congressmen and the media by letter, email, or phone and expressing your support.
 Your voice is more powerful than you think.

 Members of Congress and the media know that each person who contacts them may represent hundreds of others who feel the same but never choose to speak out.